KamilSJaron/ConjunctionExamples/74_one_locus_widths/README.md

-# One locus widths under fixed effect of drift
+# Cline widths under fixed effect of drift

 So, we know that we do not have reliable estimate of cline widths under drift, or that the method we are using for estimation of width is not appropriate for